 Reynolds' reputation was secured by painting this kind of work.
-The portraits would have been seen by the great and good of the time, both in the South West and London, and would have been appealing for both the artist and the sitter - gaining a reputation for the sitter as a fashionable lady of the time, and for Reynolds in helping to secure more commissions for new portraits.
+The portraits would have been seen by the great and good of the time, both in the South West and London, and would have been appealing for both the artist and the sitter - gaining a reputation for the sitter as a fashionable lady of the time, and helping Reynolds to secure more commissions for new portraits.